-The General Election will be held Tuesday, November 3, 2020.
+The Special School Election will be held Tuesday, May 4, 2021.
 The polling location for city residents is the Ithaca Community Center located at 120 N. Maple Street, Ithaca.
 Polls will be open from 7:00am until 8:00pm.
 Any person in line at 8:00pm will be allowed to vote.

 - Not registered to vote and want to vote in this election?
 You must go in person to the City Clerk’s office as soon as possible but not later than 8:00pm on election day.
 Proof of residency is required and photo ID should be presented.

 - Already registered, but changing your address?
 You have three options: